I’m Tom, originally from England, now based in the South Caucasus – through which I seem to have become something of an expert on Armenia.

 And let’s show these truths to everyone.

-When there’s news to share, I send out an occasional email newsletter – mainly to update the community about my projects, but occasionally with invites to real-life events.
+When there’s news to share, I send out a very occasional, very interesting newsletter – mainly to update like-minded folk about my projects, but occasionally with invites to real-life events.
 It’s completely free.

 (Nothing irrelevant, no spam, and you can unsubscribe at any time.)